mezger/customizable-servo-arm/README.md

 ### SG90TP (21 teeth)

-This is for Micro Servos like the Tower Pro SG90 9g Micro Servo or MG90S Micro Servo (with metal gear).
+This is for Micro Servos like the Tower Pro SG90 9g Micro Servo or Tower Pro MG90S Micro Servo (with metal gear).

 ## Further info